 Canvas: canvas.utexas.edu This should help you get to your class.
 Be sure to select your notification preference.

-We are way too hip and cool for old stuff like Blackboard.
-Canvas is the wave of the future!
-You will find all your learning modules, assignments, readings, and group learning tasks here.
+Here you will find all your learning modules, assignments, readings, and group learning tasks here.
 We also post interesting links; messages to and from students, TA's, and Daley; and whatever else we see fit.
 Our e-mails to each other go through Canvas; your grades are posted there; and it's the place where you will turn in your written assignments.